howdycrystalm/star-wars-blog/README.md

 4. Next visit star.wars/wp-admin > Plugins and activate Advanced Custom Fields.
 5. You'll see a new "Custom Fields" icon on your dashboard.
 Hover over it and select "updates".
 6. We'll be using ACF Pro, which requires a license key.
 I'll provide the license key via email.
 7. git add, git commit, git push to development.
-From your development branch, `git checkout -b 3-assets`.
+8. In your terminal run `git checkout -b 3-assets origin/3-assets`.
+10. In GitHub switch to the "3-assets" branch.